Township Assessing

 Assessed Values represent an estimated 50% of your property's "True Cash Value" or "Market Value".
 True Cash Value is the estimated probable selling price (Market Value) if the property were to be sold on the market at the time of Assessment.

-Assessed Value increases do not increase Taxable Values unless the property had a Transfer of Ownership that did not qualify for a taxable value uncapping exemption, or unless the property had new value or previously omitted property, which was not previously described on the assessment roll.
+Assessed Value increases do not directly increase Taxable Values unless the property had a Transfer of Ownership that did not qualify for a taxable value uncapping exemption, or unless the property had new value or previously omitted property, which was not previously described on the assessment roll.